brashanm/Sportify/README.md

 # Sportify

 Ever since I was a kid, basketball has been more than just a game to me.
 I grew up dreaming about scoring buzzer-beaters and running into the crowd.
-Now, as an adult with a newfound curiousity for distributed systems, I decided to merge these two interest into a single project: a real‑time NBA score subscription system.
+Now, after I got really into concurrency and distributed systems after I class I took in school, I decided to merge these two interests into a single project: a real‑time NBA score subscription system.

 This project is a CLI‑based application written in Go that leverages gRPC for streaming live updates and uses Prometheus (with Grafana for visualization) to monitor performance and reliability.
 It pulls data from the [balldontlie API](https://www.balldontlie.io/) so you can keep up with your favourite teams and players in real-time.